gagolews/stringi/devel/sphinx/rapi/stri_wrap.md

 If `whitespace_only` is `FALSE`, then <span class="pkg">ICU</span>\'s line-`BreakIterator` is used to determine text boundaries where a line break is possible.
 This is a locale-dependent operation.
 Otherwise, the breaks are only at white-spaces.

-Note that Unicode code points may have various widths when printed on the console and that the function takes that by default into account.
-By changing the state of the `use_length` argument, this function starts to act like each code point was of width 1.
-This feature should rather be used with text in Latin script.
+Note that Unicode code points may have various widths when printed on the console and that this function, by default, takes that into account.
+By changing the state of the `use_length` argument, this function starts to act as if each code point was of width 1.

 If `normalize` is `FALSE`, then multiple white spaces between the word boundaries are preserved within each wrapped line.
 In such a case, none of the strings can contain `\r`, `\n`, or other new line characters, otherwise you will get an error.
 You should split the input text into lines or, for example, substitute line breaks with spaces before applying this function.